dotnet/docs/docs/core/install/linux-ubuntu.md

 ## Troubleshooting

 Starting with Ubuntu 22.04 you may run into a situation where it seems only a piece of .NET is available.
 For example, when you've installed the runtime and the SDK, but when running `dotnet --info` only the runtime is listed.
 This can be related to using two different package sources.
-The built-in Ubuntu 22.04 and Ubuntu 22.10 package feeds include some versions of .NET, but not all, but you may have also installed .NET from the Microsoft feeds.
-For more information about how to fix this problem, see [Troubleshoot .NET errors related to missing files on Linux](linux-package-mixup.md).
+The built-in Ubuntu 22.04 and Ubuntu 22.10 package feeds include some versions of .NET, but not all, and you may have also installed .NET from the Microsoft feeds.
+For more information about how to fix this problem, see [Troubleshoot .NET errors related to missing files on Linux](linux-package-mixup.mdpivots=os-linux-ubuntu#solutions).

 ### APT problems